sikt-no/graphitron/README.md

 * _globalRecordTransforms_ - List of transforms that should be applied to all records.
 The transform _name_ value must be present in _externalReferences_.
 The _scope_ value specifies which mutations should be affected, but currently only _ALL_MUTATIONS_ is available.
 Since this points to a class, a _method_ must also be specified.
+* _extensions_ - Graphitron classes allow for extensions, allowing plugin users to provide their own implementations to control the code generation process.
+Currently, all extensions are instantiated via [ExtendedFunctionality](src/main/java/no/fellesstudentsystem/graphitron/configuration/ExtendedFunctionality.java), limiting extension to specific classes.
+We plan to enhance this: all generator classes will be made extensible for wider customization options.

 Example of referencing a class through the configuration:
 ```xml